nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Class Manager 2023** is an offline desktop application for CS2103/T: Software Engineering Teaching Assistants (TAs) in National University of Singapore (NUS) to manage their students' contacts and class information.

 **Class Manager 2023** allows users to:
-* store and manage student's contact information,
+* store and manage students' contact information,
 * keep track of and visualise student's class information such as attendance, class participation and assignment grades,
 * easily mark the attendance of multiple students for each tutorial session,
 * and much more!